VOLUME 3 PART 1: THE THIRD AND FOURTH LEIPZIG CYCLES 1725-7.

 Following C 176, the last work of the unique second cycle, Bach appears to have taken a short ′sabbatical′ break from composing cantatas.
 C 176 was written for Trinity Sunday, late in May of 1725 (Wolff p 278) following which came C 168 in late July and Cs 137 and 164 in August (ibid p 281).
 It was not until December and the Christmas season that Bach temporarily resumed composing at the rate of a cantata a week but only for two months, thence relying upon eighteen cantatas by a relative, Johann Ludwig Bach (ibid p 282).

 Bach simply appears to have stopped composing religious music at the tempo to which he had become accustomed during his first two Leipzig years.
 Either he reused earlier of his compositions, or those of other composers, or a number of works have been lost.
 The truth may lie in a combination of reasons.
 Certainly he had not completely lost interest in the chorale/fantasia cantata, since C 137 was one of the first works to be penned after his self imposed break.
-But this type of cantata was subsequently to become something of a rarity; he composed only a dozen of them over the following decade.
+But this type of cantata was subsequently to become something of a rarity; he composed only a dozen more of them over the following decade.

 The essays in this volume follow the chronology of the third and fourth cycles as set out by Christoph Wolff (pp 281-284).
 However there are other possible ways of grouping them.
-The first cantata of the third cycle, C 168, is not a particularly imposing work despite its ebullient opening aria.
+The first cantata of the (possible) third cycle, C 168, is not a particularly imposing work despite its ebullient opening aria.
 It lacks a large, grand chorus and is certainly of lesser stature than Cs 75 and 76 (opening the first cycle) and C 20 (the second).

-Furthermore, the groupings of Bach′s annual cycles do not correspond with the church year (which begins on the first Sunday of Advent) but rather from his arrival at Leipzig.
+A minor problem lies in the fact that the groupings of Bach′s annual cycles do not correspond with the church year (which begins on the first Sunday of Advent) but rather from his arrival at Leipzig.
 Thus his first two cycles begin on the first Sunday after Trinity.
 There is no extant cantata for this day in 1725; in fact cantatas for most of the Sundays following Trinity of that year are either missing, resurrected earlier works or composed by others.

 However C 39, a particularly imposing cantata, was composed for the first Sunday after Trinity in 1726.
 Might it be that this was intended to usher in the fourth of the five cycles mentioned in CPE Bach′s and Agricola′s 1754 Obituary?
 If so, we are left with a very truncated third cycle (fifteen works, Cs 168-129) with the fourth fairing not much better (twenty-two works, Cs 39-84).
 What now stands as a possible fourth (as set out by Wolff, p 284) could then be seen as the remnants of a fifth comprising Cs 197-157, a mere ten cantatas, several of which were not newly composed.

 Finally, we cannot discount the notion that Bach increasingly made use of cantatas by other composers and that some of the five ‘complete’ cycles listed in the Obituary were ‘hybrid’ sets of which CPE Bach was unaware, or had forgotten.
-Furthermore, it is very likely that he had seen a set of Weimar (and possibly earlier) scores and parts in his father’s composing room and listed them as a full independent cycle without appreciating how many of them were later integrated into the first Leipzig cycle.
+Furthermore, it is very likely that as a boy he had seen a set of Weimar (and possibly earlier) scores and parts in his father’s composing room and listed them as a full independent cycle without appreciating how many of them were later integrated into the first Leipzig cycle.

 This volume differs slightly from the previous two in that, although an essay is still devoted to each individual cantata (including comment upon every movement), attempts have been made to provide some additional contextual remarks.
 Where two or three or, indeed, occasionally four extant cantatas exist for a particular day of the church year, some brief comparative observations are offered.
 These can provide a valuable insight into individual works and conceivably throw some light onto Bach′s approach to each new composition.
-There are, for example, a number of instances where it would appear that when approaching the composition of new work for, say, the sixth Sunday after Trinity, Bach looked back over the scores of earlier compositions for that event as a stimulus to his invention.
+There are, for example, a number of instances where it would appear that when approaching the composition of new work for a particular Sunday, Bach looked back over the scores of earlier compositions for that event as a stimulus to his invention.
 He seldom copied or replicated what had gone before; in fact the evidence suggests that he often deliberately set out to provide dissimilar perspectives from those of earlier cantatas.
 But under the constant pressure of deadlines, he must have developed the most effective method of igniting his inspirational processes as quickly as possible.
 Reminding himself of the earlier compositions may well have played an important part in that process.

 Whatever the truth may have been about his working methods and attitudes towards the musical depiction of the Lutheran creed and doctrine, two points are indisputable.
 Firstly, even though he might have tired of the weekly round of cantata creation and performance, his standards never dropped.
 The quality of these later works remains supremely high, as is the ever continuing scope of his imagination, invention and technical assurance.
 Secondly, his restless urge to experiment was undiminished.
 After the composition of forty chorale fantasias in the second cycle, and the devising of an extraordinary number of ways in which the simple chorale melody could be used as the basis of a seemingly limitless assortment of unique choruses, Bach could have been forgiven for temporarily resting upon his laurels.
-The intellectual effort must have been quite superlative.
+The intellectual effort, particularly in that second year, must have been quite superlative.

 But the cantatas composed after May 1725 continue to demonstrate much that is fresh and innovative e.g.